 - Gambling transactions

 Credit card 'churning' is a strategy used by some people to maximise the benefit derived from sign up bonus point offers.
 Churning can take two forms: applying for multiple sign up bonus cards at the same time, or applying for cards in rapid succession, waiting only until the bonus points have been received before cancelling the card account and applying for another card.
 But these procedures are fraught with risk.
+Here's why.

-Secondly, striving to meet too many spending targets on separate cards could see you committing to spending more than you can really afford, leading to credit card account balances you cannot pay off in full by the due date.
+- You may spend more than you should.
+Finally, striving to meet too many spending targets on separate cards could see you committing to spending more than you can really afford, leading to credit card account balances you cannot pay off in full by the due date.
 The resulting interest charges will seriously reduce the benefit of any sign up bonuses you might earn.

 There's no denying that there are lots of points to be earned if you're prepared to spend time chasing sign up bonuses, making card applications, monitoring your card usage and cancelling cards.
 But should you?
 Consider these questions before applying.

 - Will you be able to meet the spending target?
 If you will be buying things that you don't need just to hit a welcome bonus spending target, then it's probably not a great value proposition.
 It would be better if you can divert your normal spend onto the new card and hit the target without having to spend more than usual.
 Note that Amex cards are not as widely accepted as Mastercard and Visa, which may complicate matters.

 - Will you use the points?
 If you have plans to travel and would be able to redeem the points for upgrades, then the sign up bonus could be very useful.
 Remember that rewards programs can devalue without warning, meaning your points may be worth less in future.
 Furthermore, some rewards points expire if not used.
 Although it's easy to avoid, points expire after 18 months of inactivity at Qantas (it's 24 months at Velocity).